willherr/WillsTools/README.md

 https://willherr.github.io/WillsTools/

  # Notes
  Currently, doesn't run on IOS.
-Sounds like a common issue.
+Sounds like a common issue with Blazor WASM.